IEEE PES 2021 Elections

 - Treasurer: Juan Carlos Montero and Nirmal K. C. Nair

-New content - view the candidates videos as presented at the PES Members Meeting (complete video from Members meeting will be available shortly)
+View the candidates videos as presented at the PES Members Meeting

 The successful candidates will serve on the PES Governing Board for the term of 2022–2023.
 To learn more about the candidates before casting your ballot, read the biographies and candidate statements that follow.